NikitaUmrihin/Disc-file-system-simulator/README.txt

 run: ./x6

 == Input ==
-The input is what was defined by the exercise.
-Mostly : int (fd), string (FileName, buf)
+The input is : int (fd), string (FileName, buf)
-Input is asked to know what function to call and to use them later
+Input is used to know what function to call and how to use them later

 == Output ==
 ListAll function shows disc content, open file descriptors